Albin (given name)

-Albin is a masculine Polish, Scandinavian, German, French and Slovenian given name, from the Roman cognate Albinus, derived from the Latin albus, meaning "white" or "bright".
+Albin is a masculine Polish, Scandinavian, German, French, Albanian, and Slovenian given name, from the Roman cognate Albinus, derived from the Latin albus, meaning "white" or "bright".
 This name may also be a last name.
-In Estonia, France, Hungary, Poland, Slovakia, and Sweden March 1 is Albin's Name day.
-There are variant spellings, including Albinas, a male given name in Lithuania; Aubin, a French masculine given name; and Albina, an Ancient Roman, Czech, Galician, Italian, Polish, Slovak, and Slovenian feminine given name.
+In Estonia, France, Hungary, Poland, Slovakia, and Sweden, March 1 is Albin's name day.
+There are variant spellings, including Albinas, a male given name in Lithuania; Aubin, a French masculine given name; and Albina, an Ancient Roman, Albanian, Czech, Galician, Italian, Polish, Slovak, and Slovenian feminine given name.
 Albin is uncommon as a surname.

-People with the given name Albin include:
+Notable people with the given name Albin include: